On June 29, 1851, Herman Melville wrote to his friend Nathaniel Hawthorne. Melville describes life at Arrowhead:

 1866 Battle-Pieces and Aspects of the War (some poems written at Arrowhead)

 1876 Clarel: A Poem and Pilgrimage in the Holy Land

 1888 John Marr and Other Sailors (some poems written at Arrowhead)

 1891 Weeds and Wildings, Chiefly, With a Rose or Two (some poems written at Arrowhead)

 1924 Billy Budd, Sailor (written 1888-89)

 Power of Place: Herman Melville in the Berkshires.
 Marianna Poutasse.
 Berkshire Historical Society (Pittsfield) 2014.
 A comprehensive yet readable biography of Melville.
-Available at the Historical Society or online.
+Available at our gift shop or online.

 Melville: A Biography.
 Dr. Laurie Robertson-Lorant.
 University of Massachusetts Press (Amherst) 1996; 1998.
 A revised edition will soon be published by Melville Press.

 Herman Melville: A Biography Vol. 1, 1819-1851; Vol. 2, 1851-1891.
 Hershel Parker.
 Johns Hopkins University Press (Baltimore) 1996, 2001.